Job Satisfaction And Employee Engagement: A Brief Comparison

-Employee engagement is the emotional connection with the company which impacts a person's feeling of dedication and belonging.
+Employee engagement is the emotional connection with the company that impacts a person’s dedication and belonging.
 The more engaged a person is, the more likely they are to display higher levels of loyalty.

 On the other hand, job satisfaction is when an employee enjoys the work they do.

 Thus, job satisfaction is not driven by a person’s sense of pride.
-It is rather fuelled by the fulfillment of doing what they love.
+It is instead fuelled by the fulfillment of doing what they love.

 However, the fact remains.
 To drive better business outcomes, both- job satisfaction and employee engagement- need to be sustained.

-Ignoring one to improve the other, or worse- mistaking them of being the same will prove to be expensive for you.
+Ignoring one to improve the other, or worse- mistaking them for being the same will prove to be expensive for you.
 Turnover will rise, loyalty will suffer, and your culture will get affected.

 As a leader, it is a top priority that you avoid such a scenario from happening.

 We have outlined some key factors that influence job satisfaction and employee engagement:

 Improving employee engagement is about finding the right balance between what your employees want and what they need.